Who do you treat?

 What is the cost?

-If you chose not to use insurance or are unable to use insurance, we bill an hourly $160 fee.
-However, we do offer a sliding scale fee structure based on annual income to those clients who may need it.
+If you chose not to use insurance or are unable to use insurance, we bill at an hourly fee.
 We do collect out-of-pocket payments after each session rather than billing our clients.

 What is your cancelation policy?